interfax/interfax-java/README.md

       <version>${latest-version}</version>
     </dependency>

-### Download the jar file and include in your application's classpath
+### Download jar and include in application classpath

-Download the latest version from the [Maven central repository](http://search.maven.org/#search%7Cga%7C1%7Cnet.interfax.api-client)
+Download the latest jar from the [Maven central repository](http://search.maven.org/#search%7Cga%7C1%7Cnet.interfax.api-client) and place it in your application classpath.

 ## Getting started

-### Pre-requisite(s)
+### Pre-requisites

-The pre-requisite to using the InterFAX API is to have API credentials, which can be done by registering for a [developer account](https://secure.interfax.net/Default.aspx?Lang=en&Target=RegistrationService&Method=DisplayForm&BPCode=).
+To use this library you will need a InterFAX [developer account](https://www.interfax.net/en/dev).

 ### Initialise the client